JamieHeather/stitchr/README.md

 * `-5p` - provide a sequence to come immediately before the start of the L1 leader sequence (e.g. a Kozak sequence)
 * `-m` - define an output mode, to define which sequences get printed to the terminal
 * `-xg` - toggle providing additional/custom genes to be stitched into TCR transcripts in the Data/additional-genes.fasta file
-* `-sc` - toggle skipping the constant region gene check
+* `-sc` - toggle skipping the constant region gene check (for genes not present in the C-region-motifs.tsv file)

 #### Output modes